Dynamite MC: Other works

-Dynamite MC hosts a two-hour 'Smooth Grooves' show on Kiss 100 every Monday night at 9:00pm (GMT), as well as hosting the Fresh 40 R&B and dance chart across some of the UK's commercial radio stations on Sunday afternoons.
+Dynamite MC used to host a two-hour 'Smooth Grooves' show on Kiss 100 every Monday night at 9:00pm (GMT), as well as hosting the Fresh 40 R&B and dance chart across some of the UK's commercial radio stations on Sunday afternoons.
+Also was a Kool Fm DJ/Host whilst in the UK.

 The track "Bounce" is featured on the soundtrack of Madden NFL '07.
 "Bounce" and "After Party" also feature in the video game, Need for Speed: Carbon.
 He recently worked with Camo & Krooked for their song "Stand Up" (Camo & Krooked vs Friction feat.
 Dynamite MC), with Netsky on a track titled "The Whistle Song" for Netsky's album, 2, and with Dyro on "Against All Odds".
+Dynamite MC also joined Chris Goss as the co-host of Hospital Records in Forza Horizon 6.